brinktrade/guides/content/0_creating-first-intent/README.md

 ## 2. Preparing the Intent

 Now that our intent is declared, we must sign it via an [EIP-721](https://eips.ethereum.org/EIPS/eip-712 "eip-712") signature.
 Before signing, we must first construct the signature payload for our intent.
-Thankfully, there is a Brink API endpoint that quickly provides this payload for us: `/strategies/data/v1`.
+Thankfully, there is a Brink API endpoint that quickly provides this payload for us: `/intents/compile/v1`.

 In this request, we must define a few fields to properly prepare the intent.
 Since this is a GET request, we will pass our data as query parameters.

-Params for the `/strategies/data/v1` request include:
+Params for the `/intents/compile/v1` request include:
 - `chainId`: The chain ID of the network you are using (we are using Ethereum Mainnet, `1`).
 - `signer`: The address of the account that will be signing the intent.
 - `signatureType`: We'll be using the value `EIP712` for this guide.
 - `include`: An array of extra data to include in the API response.
-- `strategy`: The intent object we created earlier.
+- `declaration`: The intent object we created earlier (also accepts an array of multiple intents).

 Using the `params` object in axios, we can define our parameters for this call as such: